MoonLake Immunotherapeutics (NASDAQ:MLTX) Posts Earnings Results, Beats Expectations By $0.02 EPS

-MoonLake Immunotherapeutics (NASDAQ:MLTX – Get Rating) announced its quarterly earnings results on Monday.
-The company reported ($0.31) EPS for the quarter, beating analysts’ consensus estimates of ($0.33) by $0.02, MarketWatch Earnings reports.
+MoonLake Immunotherapeutics (NASDAQ:MLTX – Get Rating) announced its quarterly earnings data on Monday.
+The company reported ($0.31) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.33) by $0.02, MarketWatch Earnings reports.

 MoonLake Immunotherapeutics Price Performance